 Yes, you can smoke corn on a pellet grill.
 I have tried smoking corn on a pellet grill and trust me, it was a hit.
 You can use any other grill with which you are comfortable.
 But my recommendation is a pellet grill.

 You can wrap the corn in tin foil and smoke it.
-Smoking the corn in tin foil will keep the corn juicy, but the problem is, that it won’t have that strong smoke flavor and texture.
+Smoking the corn in tin foil will keep the corn juicy, but the problem is, that it won’t have that strong smoke flavour and texture.
 Also, you will not have those grill texture that makes the corn appearance tempting.